 - Stir the croutons a few times during the baking to ensure even cooking.

-- Cook until the bread crumbles are golden and crispy.
+- Cook until the bread crumbles are golden brown and crispy.

 - Remove from the oven and set aside.